Blood Flow Restriction Training in Rehab

 Conclusion

-There is increased excitement, both in the clinical and research community, of the positive outcomes from using blood flow restriction training in a rehabilitation setting.
+There is increased excitement, both in the clinical and research community, of the positive outcomes of using blood flow restriction training in a rehabilitation setting.
 We have found success using it in everything from ACL rehabilitation patients to elderly populations.
 As more research is published, we expect to see these devices start to become more ubiquitous in rehab clinics.

 References